Mogi das Cruzes, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 These are designed for this kind of walking, and can breathe and can get wet

-If you go to Mogi das Cruzes in November, you will notice that it is warm, somewhat rainy and very hazy.
-Expect it to rain a bit less than half of the time.
-Daytime temperatures are in the high 70s F (mid 20s C).
+If you are traveling to Mogi das Cruzes in August, you will notice that it is a perfect temperature and extremely hazy.
+Expect it to rain occasionally.
+Daytime temperatures are in the 70s F (mid 20s C).

 What to wear/what to pack: